bidfx/bidfx-api-cpp/README.md

 are also presented in C++.
 We use the tag *Public* to indicated that, this API is designed and maintained for public use by BidFX clients.
-Being *public* implies a degree of support, API stability and futute compatibility appropriate to client usage.
+Being *public* implies a degree of support, API stability and future compatibility appropriate to client usage.

 ### Realtime Price feeds